mhorga/mhorga.github.io/_posts/2015-11-02-markup-for-xcode-playgrounds.markdown

 ![alt text](https://github.com/Swiftor/Markup/raw/master/images/page1.png "Page 1")

-As of now, there is no other page in our playground (even though the screenshot shows there are :-D) so let's create one first.
+As of now, there is no other page in our playground (even though the image shows there are :-D) so let's create one first.
 At the bottom left side of the playground there is a __+__ button.
 Click it to add a __New Page__ to the playground.
 Name it __page2__ or whatever name you wish.
 Now let's activate the markup.
 On the `Xcode` menu, go to `Editor` --> `Show Rendered Markup`.
 If you go back to the first page you will see all the nice formatting we have been working on.
 Click `Next` and it will go to your (empty) second page.
 Everything looks great so far!

 Next, let's go back to the `Editor` menu and choose `Show Raw Markup` so we can write code again.
 On the second page let's write the following markup code: